nyu-c4gd/nyu-c4gd/README.md

 * I'm a Game Designer and Researcher
 - Game Design Professor
 + **Educations**
-  - PhD. in Education Technology
+  - PhD. in Educational Communication and Technology
   - M.S. in Games for Learning
   - B.E. in Computer Science